noahehall/theBookOfNoah/linux/cmdline.md

   # printing
   sed -n '2,3p' printlines2to3.txt
   sed -n '/number 3/p' printlinesmatchingregex.txt
+  # see the before and after of changing a line
+  sed -n ''

   # change the string delimiter / => !
   # very useful